smv1256/smv1256/README.md

-- 'Ello, I’m S. M. V.!
+- Hello, I’m S. M. V.!
 - I like coding, music, art, and learning absolutely random stuff with no real-life value.
 - Currently, I'm learning, or at least, *attempting* to, learn HTML and CSS.
-- A day later...
-Now I'm kinda okay with HTML and CSS and tryin' to learn SQL and sucking at it.
+- (A day later...
+Now I'm kinda okay with HTML and CSS and tryin' to learn SQL and sucking at it.)
 - I'm now 14 yo in grade 8.
 - You can find me on Khan Academy under the same name of S. M. V. =)
 - I have no clue how to use this.